What happens in Vegas: Nevada puts pot on the menu for fun-seekers

 U.S. Attorney General Jeff Sessions has long opposed easing marijuana restrictions.
 At a speech in March, he described marijuana as "only slightly less awful" than heroin and said the United States needed to discourage drug use.

-(Reporting by Alex Dobuzinskis in Los Angeles; editing by Frank McGurty and Taylor Harris)
+Reporting by Alex Dobuzinskis in Los Angeles; editing by Frank McGurty and Taylor Harris